anklimsk/cakephp-console-installer/docs/USING.md

 `app/Locale/rus/LC_MESSAGES`;

 ## Using console
-- `cake CakeInstaller -h` - To get help;
+- `Console/cake CakeInstaller -h` - To get help;
-- `cake CakeInstaller` - To start interactive shell of installer;
+- `Console/cake CakeInstaller` - To start interactive shell of installer;
-- `cake CakeInstaller.check` - To start command of installer.
+- `Console/cake CakeInstaller check` - To start command of installer.

 ## Initialization of database tables with data